 Section 2 requires a minimum of 10 hours annually, with a total of at least 23 hours combined across both Sections 2 and 3.
-The My CPD system has been updated to reflect this change, assisting members to comply with the new regulatory requirements of including CPD activities that involve reviewing performance.
+This section assists members to comply with the regulatory requirement of including CPD activities that involve reviewing performance.
 Formal peer review activities include activities with peers involving critical review and evaluation of one's professional practice.